 •Robert A. King German Prize: John Branecki and Darin T. Graber

 The Robert King Prize is given to student of the graduating class who has an exceptionally fine record in German and who will continue his education after graduation from Wabash.
 The prize was established to honor the memory of Professor King, who as a teacher and registrar served the College from 1891 to 1919.

-• J. Harry Cotton Philosophy Prize: Matthew Miller
+•J. Harry Cotton Philosophy Prize: Jacob M. Rump

 The J. Harry Cotton Prize is given to the student judged by the department to have done the best work in philosophy during the year.

 •John N. Mills Prize in Religion: Wayne H. Lewis (1st), Joseph R. Seger (2nd)